MicrosoftDocs/windows-itpro-docs/devices/surface-hub/use-room-control-system-with-surface-hub.md

 </tbody>
 </table>

 For a control device, anything other than 5 / Ready should be considered off.
+Each PowerOn command results in two state changes and reponses.

 <table>
 <colgroup>